Connecticut has many nature and science centers, arboretums, aquariums

 613 Riversville Road Greenwich, CT Phone: 203-869-5272

-This 285-acre nature sanctuary in the backcountry of Greenwich CT has 7 miles of walking trails, nature exhibit displays, a children's learning center, a nature gift shop and nature arts gallery.
-Nature programs year round for all ages, summer nature camp and school programs.
-Admission fee.
+This 285-acre nature sanctuary in the back country of Greenwich has 7 miles of walking trails, nature exhibit displays, a children's learning center, a nature gift shop and nature arts gallery.
+Nature programs year round for all ages.

 Bartlett Arboretum